Lori Rader-Day

 Lori Rader-Day is an American author of mystery, crime, and suspense novels.
 She has won three Anthony Awards (2015, 2018, 2019), a Simon & Schuster Mary Higgins Clark Award (2016), and an Agatha Award for Best Historical Novel (2021).

 Personal life and education

 Rader-Day was born in Thorntown, Indiana and currently lives in Chicago.

 She received a Bachelor of Science degree from Ball State University, Master of Arts degree in creative nonfiction from Ball State University and a Master of Fine Arts degree in creative writing from Roosevelt University.

 Career

-From 2019-2020, Rader-Day served as the national president for Sisters in Crime.
+From 2019 to 2020, Rader-Day served as the national president for Sisters in Crime.
 She presently serves as the co-chair of the Midwest Mystery Conference.

 Rader-Day also teaches creative writing for Northwestern University’s School of Professional Studies.
 She previously taught at Ball State University, Roosevelt University, and Yale University.

 Awards and honors

 In 2017, Rader-Day won the Regional Award for the Indiana Authors Awards.